 Construction Project Phases | The Stages of Construction Project Management

 The stages of construction project work include the following:

-Pre-construction: If the client gives notice to the contractor that they have been chosen to the bidding process the construction project work can begin.
-A project team will be allocated and will include a project manager, construction project coordinator, contract administrator, and construction project, engineer.
+Pre-construction: The construction project work can begin if the client notices the contractor that they have been chosen for the bidding process.
+A project team will be allocated, including a project manager, construction project coordinator, contract administrator, and construction project engineer.

 The roles and responsibilities of the Construction Project Manager

 The Project Management Institute-PMI focuses on nine distinct areas requiring project management knowledge and attention: